danny049/digital-garden/content/On Life/The Secret to Happiness.md

 Painful to recall.

-Now squeeze that bad block and watch how it turns to sand, falls through your fingers leaves only a small shiny block in your palm.
+Now squeeze that bad block and watch how it turns to sand, falls through your fingers and leaves only a small shiny block in your palm.

-That small shiny block represents the morsel of good that you can extract from every bad block of life.
+That small shiny block represents the morsel of good that you can extract from every single bad block of life.

 It’s a lesson, an awakening, a character development.